Coderad32/Coderad32/README.md

 # 👋 Hi, I am Cody Bunnell  ( C.J. )

-@Coderad32 is my profile handle.
-If you wish to connect with me, follow along and submit a pull request to the repo of your choosing.
+@Coderad32 is my profile - If you wish to connect with me, follow along and submit a pull request to the repo of your choosing.

+## Volunteering :|: The Mars Preserve Research Foundation

+I will be collaborating with The Mars Preserve a Startup Research and Development Foundation I am Starting here-in.
+I would like to give back to the community that arrives out of this repo.
+With that being stated goodness is a driving factor In the decision process making role/creator at "TMP-RF"

 ## About Myself ... 🚀 April 27, 2025

-I learned by myself how to build design and test software while developing myself through fitness and better habits I am a DIYer I love building new projects and learning the skills to get it done I like going for hikes and going to the lake to go fishing and I enjoy photography artwork and building for the web.
+I learned by myself how to build design and test software while developing myself through fitness and better habits I am a DIYer I love building new projects and learning the skills to get it done I like going for hikes and going to the lake to go fishing and I enjoy photography artwork and building for the web 3.0.

+I like job security and adventure having a job role outdoors building and crafting what I am intrested in.
+For more information about myself please find me on X.com/coderad32 for live updates and random chitterchatter.

+View X.com/coderad32 at your own risk.

 ## Security Information